 Superhero Movies | Action | Adventures | Fantasy | Mystery | Comic Books | Cartoons | TV Shows

 The 8-episode first season of Legion aired from February to March 2017.
 An 11-episode second season aired from April to June 2018.
-The series was renewed for a third season in June 2018.
-The third season is set to premiere on June 24, 2019, and will serve as the final season of the series.
+The 8-episode third season premiered on June 24, 2019, and was the final season of the series.

 More Marvel TV Series

 Legion TV Series

 Dan Stevens stars as David Haller, a mutant diagnosed with schizophrenia at a young age.
 Rachel Keller, Jean Smart, Aubrey Plaza, Jeremie Harris, Amber Midthunder, Katie Aselton, and Bill Irwin also star.
 In October 2015, FX and Marvel Television announced a new collaboration to create a television series based on the X-Men character Legion, with Hawley signed on to write and direct the pilot.
 Casting began by January 2016, and the pilot was completed by May.
 The show was then picked up to series.
 Filming takes place in Vancouver.
 Hawley said in October 2016 that Xavier, who is portrayed in the X-Men films by Patrick Stewart and James McAvoy at different ages, would "probably" be appearing in the series.

 David Haller was diagnosed with schizophrenia at a young age, and has been a patient in various psychiatric hospitals since.
 After Haller has an encounter with a fellow psychiatric patient, he is confronted with the possibility that there may be more to him than mental illness.

 - Dan Stevens as David Haller